The data model

 }

 In this example, there's no content variable and that is fine.
-The content variable is only a convention used by formats that can export a nameless variable, like the default exports in ES modules or files with front matter and a content below.
+The content variable is only a convention used by formats that can export a nameless variable, like the default exports in ES modules or files with front matter and content below.

 Extra variables